 Producing microgreens is labor-intensive, particularly during warm weather when the plants reach the cotyledon stage quickly.
 The labor is very hands-on, which Michael likes — carrying, lifting and walking.
 He likes the intimate relationship with his product, his relationship with the land — to him his flats are the land — and growing with a small footprint.
 He said he would have to change the process to make it the sole source of their income, but it could be done, likely with some sacrifice of the intimacy in this particular relationship.

 Michael and Astrid plant according to the Stella Natura biodynamic planting calendar.
+(The latest edition of the calendar can be found in the Biodynamic collection of the Acres U.S.A. bookstore.)
 The calendar considers the effects on plants of the phase of the moon, alignment of the planets, sun and position of the stars, always with an eye to the weather.
 The calendar charts most favorable and unfavorable planting days, and they use the calendar mostly to avoid unfavorable days.
 Other factors are more critical to those who grow plants to maturity.

 Michael places a perforated liner into a flat, ensures the moisture content of the soil is right for germination and then hand sifts soil into the flat.
 He levels the soil with a tile trowel or with a wooden tool he made for the purpose, that fits the inside dimensions of the flat perfectly.
 He then presses the bottom of another flat gently into the top of the soil to compress it slightly, lifts that flat off and then hand broadcasts carefully weighed seeds onto the soil surface.
 He covers the seed lightly with soil and covers the flat with a plastic sheet.